About The Allied Arts, Inc.

 The Allied Arts depends on faithful donors to continue giving grants to artists like Michael Hoffman, Altius String Quartet, violinist Sharon Park and many others.
 While we receive modest funding from the Bonfils-Stanton Foundation, our grants are primarily funded by individuals who are committed to supporting young pre-professional artists.
-We are celebrating our centennial in 2020.

 Board of Directors

 Mary Ann Ross, Secretary

 The Allied Arts is currently seeking new members for our Board of Directors.
 Please contact Linda Young at firstname.lastname@example.org if you are interested in assisting young performers from Colorado.

 Mission & History

 Working quietly, The Allied Arts is active in all forms of art.